MikeyBurkman/eggnog/README.md

 ### What's wrong with require()?
 Importing dependencies with require() has several issues:
-  - You are directly importing the implementation file, making unit testing much more difficult.
+  - You are directly importing the implementation file, making unit testing much more difficult or even impossible.
   - Calls to require() can be scattered across a file, making it difficult to find which files depend on which
   - Paths to local files are always relative, meaning require('../../utils/logger') is not uncommon.
 These are ugly and difficult to maintain.
-  - Because require() caches files based on the string passed to require(), it is easy to accidentally load the same local module multiple times. eggnog's naming standards make sure that each module is loaded only once.
+  - Because require() caches files based on the string passed to require(), it is easy to accidentally load the same local module multiple times (such as in the above call to require('../../utils/logger')). eggnog makes sure that each module is loaded only once.
+(And only if it's needed.)
   - A clear dependency graph is not available, and circular dependencies can sneak in unnoticed.

 ### What does eggnog do?
   - Provide a standard and lightweight convention to define modules and their depencies.
-This includes both local (relative) files, and external dependencies.
+This includes both local (relative) files, and external (package.json or core node) dependencies.
+  - Uses require() behind the scenes, so there are rarely surprises.
-  - Injects dependencies, rather than having files fetch dependencies, making unit testing much simpler.
+  - Injects dependencies, rather than having files fetch dependencies, making unit testing much easier.
-  - Files are globally identifiable by their directory structure relative to the root.
+  - Local files are globally identifiable by their directory structure relative to the root.
 An ID might be 'utils.logger'.
+  - External files are identifiable with the same name you would use with require().
   - Files list their dependency information at the top of every file.
 Another file in another part of the app might import 'utils.logger'.
   - Most files only need to follow a convention to work with eggnog, and do not require any extra dependencies of their own.
-(In this way, you are not locked in to the eggnog tool for loading files.)
+(In this way, you are locked in only to a convention, and not to the eggnog tool itself.)
   - eggnog detects circular dependencies immediately
   - eggnog allows for some simple scoping of modules
   - eggnog allows you to print dependency graphs to the console